ramyavijay2812/AmexL1/README.md

-# Slideroom UI test automation project (Admission, ATS Manager)
+# AMEX UI Automation

-The project for automation and covering functionality checks for Outcomes and ATS Manager UI.
+The project for automation and covering functionality checks for American Express.

 ## Concepts included
 * Page Object Model